Hanwen808/O-three/README.md

 Other baseline methods are also implemented in **./C++**.

-We also provide a P4-16 implementation of O3-sketch for deployment on both software and hardware programmable network switches (e.g., BMv2 switch and Tofino switch) in **./P4/BMv2/** and **./P4/Tofino/**.
+We also provide a P4-16 implementation of O3-sketch for deployment on the hardware programmable network switches (e.g., Tofino switch) in **./P4/Tofino/**.

 ### Requirements